onigoetz/i18n/docs/article/Benchmarking, Profiling, and Optimizing JavaScript.md

 | 3 | @onigoetz/messageformat (+ @onigoetz/intl-formatters) flat AST | 540,343 | ± 0.06% | 99 |
 | 4 | @phensley/messageformat | 520,533 | ± 0.37% | 96 |

-And here is the trace of the fastest of all, which shows that if the plural is fast enough, the rendering is practically instantaneous and that leaves some margin of improvement for the parsing part.
+And here is the trace of the fastest of all, which shows that if the plural is fast enough, the rendering is practically instantaneous, leaving some margin of improvement for the parsing part.

 ![Flame chart displayed in Chrome performance tab](images/chrome_profiler_make-plural.png)